lvguowei/lvguowei-website/content/post/clojure-tail-recursion.md

 +++
 date = "2017-02-27T20:15:18+02:00"
-title = "Clojure Tail Recursion" tags = ["clojure", "recursion"] keywords = ["functional programming", "clojure", "tail recursion"] categories = ["Functional Programming"]
+title = "Clojure Tail Recursion By Example" tags = ["clojure", "recursion"] keywords = ["functional programming", "clojure", "tail recursion"] categories = ["Functional Programming"] description = ["Understand tail recursion"] featured = "featured-recursion.png" featuredpath = "/img"
 +++

 What this `recur` and `tail calls optimization` is all about in Clojure?
 This blog post is trying to give a short yet easy to remember explanation.